 § 4.16 Filing a Motion for Modification of Temporary Orders

 Once pendente lite financial or custodial orders have been entered, either party may file a motion for modification.
 Conn.
 Gen. Stat. § 46b-56(b) and P.B. § 25-26.
 The factual and legal basis supporting the modification, taking into account the appropriate standard of proof, must be set forth in the motion for modification.
 P.B. § 25-26(e).
-If the motion for modification concerns financial issues, sworn financial affidavits shall be exchanged five days prior to the hearing, although the court may make orders without the financial affidavit of the opposing party.
+If the motion for modification concerns financial issues, sworn financial affidavits shall be exchanged five business days prior to the hearing, although the court may make orders without the financial affidavit of the opposing party.
 P.B. §§ 25-26(f) and 25-30(a).

 A motion for modification must address a change in circumstances from the time the court entered an order to the time the motion is decided.
 It cannot be used as a “do over” in the event the initial orders are unsatisfactory.
 For a more detailed discussion on modifications of temporary alimony, see Chapter 5, § 5.20, below; on modification of temporary child support, see Chapter 7, §§ 7.55–7.59, below; and on modification of custody and visitation, see Chapter 8, §§ 8.40–8.43, below.